 In 1994, AC Milan defender Paolo Maldini was at the top of his game.
 The Italian was 10 years into his career at AC Milan by that point and in the prime of his career.
 Remarkably, Maldini played on until 2009.

-The defender had won Serie A and the Champions League in 1993-94 at AC Milan.
+The defender had won Serie A betting tips and the Champions League in 1993-94 at AC Milan.
 He was also a part of Italy’s 1994 World Cup runners-up team.
 Yet, the defender was unglamorous as he didn’t score goals.
 He finished third in the 1994 Ballon d’Or voting and a year later, was runner-up for the FIFA World Player of the Year.